-FAVR car allowance is a procedure designed for companies to reimburse their employees for tax-free business-related use of their private cars.
+FAVR car allowance is a procedure designed for companies to reimburse employees for tax-free business-related use of their own cars.

-FAVR stands for "fixed and variable" as this method of reimbursement compensates employee car costs by determining:
+FAVR stands for "fixed and variable," as this method of reimbursement compensates employee car costs by determining the following:

 variable expenses such as maintenance, gas, or oil.

 FAVR car allowance is quite different from a standard car allowance and mileage reimbursement.
 Unlike these two methods, FAVR car allowance distinguishes between expense types and uses rates based on local costs.

 If companies fail to consider these cost variations, in some cases, it can lead to inaccurate and unjust payments and can have costly outcomes.

 The FAVR car allowance combines a ﬁxed payment to cover the costs of owning a vehicle with a variable rate that changes with employees' expenses.